This post may contain affiliate links. Please see our disclosure policy.

 How to Make

-Preheat the oven to 425 degrees Fahrenheit or 220 Celcius.
+Step 1: Preheat the oven to 425 degrees Fahrenheit or 220 Celsius.
 Start by patting the halibut dry, place it on a baking sheet covered with parchment or foil for easy clean up, and season it with salt and pepper.

 Recipe Tip

-I absolutely love using these pre-cut parchment paper sheets that you don't have to worry about cutting.
-They're not bleached and perfect for this baked halibut recipe!
+I absolutely love using these pre-cut parchment paper sheets that you don’t have to worry about cutting.
+They’re perfect for this baked halibut recipe!

 Storage Information